 Although this practice was implemented elsewhere, Toyota is the brightest example of a company that made an excellent practice of continuous improvement, creating effective management systems to generate, capture, and review improvements in never-ending cycles.

 Toyota’s overall system of techniques for production management is called the Toyota Production System (TPS).
-The system rests upon a number of core principles, one of which is labeled Kaizen.
+The system rests upon several core principles, one of which is labeled Kaizen.

-For the purposes of Toyota’s usage (or generally, any manufacturing usage) it largely means continuous improvement through the act of self-development.
-Kaizen became one of the core practices behind Lean manufacturing in USA and later in Lean management.
+For Toyota’s usage (or generally, any manufacturing usage), it largely means continuous improvement through the act of self-development.
+Kaizen became one of the core practices behind Lean manufacturing in the USA and later in Lean management.

-Nowadays, in the modern dynamic and unsafe business environment, more and more companies are on the way of becoming more efficient by applying the Lean Thinking.
-A very important part of it is the Kaizen culture.
+Nowadays, in the modern dynamic and unsafe business environment, more and more companies are on the way to becoming more efficient by applying Lean Thinking.
+A crucial part of it is the Kaizen culture.

 For example, in the Toyota production system, all line personnel is expected to stop the moving production line in case an abnormality occurs.
 Then, the staff, alongside their supervisors, suggest an option to resolve the abnormality.

-These approaches initiate Kaizen and usually deliver small improvements during the process as well as at the end of it.
-As a result, the culture of continual aligned small enhancements and standardization leads to significant changes in terms of overall improvement in productivity.
+These approaches initiate Kaizen and usually deliver small improvements during the process and at the end of it.
+As a result, the culture of continual aligned small enhancements, and standardization leads to significant overall productivity improvement changes.

 The developed Kaizen methodology includes making changes and monitoring results, then adjusting.
 Large-scale planning and extensive project scheduling are replaced by smaller experiments, which can be quickly adjusted when new improvements are suggested.